ExchangeWorld/ExchangeWorld/express/doc/seek.md

 ## SEEK

-Use to **find** goods.
+Used to **find** goods.
-you can use this API to find goods in some constrains.
+you can use this API to find goods in some constraints.

 | parameters     | type  | descriptions                                 |